The History of Country Club Manor and Phoenix Country Club Neighborhood

 An immediate success both socially and athletically, the original membership of the Phoenix Country Club grew from 75 to nearly 100 by the time of the first tournament was held February 22, 1900.

 The immediate success of the course required that it look for larger quarters.
-So the summer of 1900 was dedicated to the erection of a new club house and a new course on Yuma Road at a location that is now occupied by Capitol School, the northeast corner of Van Buren and 17th Avenue, with the grand opening January 1, 1901 (Van Buren at the time was called Yuma Road west of Center, now Central, and Tempe Road on the east side).
+So, the summer of 1900 was dedicated to the erection of a new club house and a new course on Yuma Road at a location that is now occupied by Capitol School at the northeast corner of Van Buren and 17th Avenue.
+The grand opening was on January 1, 1901.
+Van Buren at the time was called Yuma Road west of Center, now Central, and Tempe Road on the east side.

 Once again, the corporation changed its name.
 This time to The Phoenix Country Club.